 FAQs - Assessments under the National General Practice Accreditation (NGPA) Scheme in general practices with a low risk for COVID-19 transmission

-From 26 October 2020, assessments can resume for general practices with a low risk of COVID-19 transmission.
-Assessments will not be conducted in general practices where there are active COVID-19 clusters or state or territory restrictions or lockdowns.
-Restrictions on border crossings will also be taken into consideration.
+On-site assessments have resumed for general practices with a low risk of COVID-19 transmission.
+On-site assessments are not be conducted in general practices where there are active COVID-19 clusters or state or territory restrictions or lockdowns.
+Restrictions on border crossings are also taken into consideration.

-Your accrediting agency will work with you, the Commission and the relevant health department to confirm your general practice’s risk status, and schedule the next assessment.
+Your contracted accrediting agency will work with you, the Commission and the relevant health department to confirm your general practice’s risk status, and schedule the on-site assessment.

-How do I know when my next assessment should be?
+How do I know when my next on-site assessment should be?

-Accredited general practices will have 12 months added to their current accreditation expiry date.
-This means whatever month and year your current accreditation is due to expire, it will now expire in that month, one year later.
+Accredited general practices have had 12 months added to their current accreditation expiry date.
+This means whatever month and year your current accreditation was due to expire, it will now expire in that month, one year later.

 How do I know if my general practice is considered low risk?

 A general practice is low risk if it meets four or more of the following criteria: